miyako/4d-plugin-extract/README.md

 - `embeddings`
 - `contextualizedembeddings`

-The goal is to optimise text processing in RAG pipelines:
+The goal is to optimise text processing in RAG pipelines, by eliminating nodes such as:

 - [`miyako/extract`](https://github.com/miyako/extract)
 - [`miyako/text-splitter`](https://github.com/miyako/text-splitter)